catrionamurphy/midAirGestures/readme.md

 * presentation: slides and video
 * dissertation: latex code for dissertation

+* Meeting minutes are included in the Wiki

 # Rebuild
 ## Hardware Required
 * Leap Motion Sensor